chris68/pnauw/INSTALLATION.md

 Restart the service via ``sudo service vsftpd restart``

+## ALPR ##
+We use http://www.openalpr.com/ for the automatic licence plate recognition.
+Starting with Ubuntu 16.04 this is part of the distribution.
+See https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux) for instruction on how to install it.
 ## Editing markdown (*.md) file ##
 Use http://dillinger.io to verify the correctness of the syntax!
 ## Crontab ##